 as old as our society.
 Our connections with close friends, family, and acquaintances are now easily

 Before photography, invented in 1839, the only way to display the importance of your network was to commission a painting.
 This is why Frans Banninck Cocq and Willem van Ruytenburch's commissioned Rembrandt van Rijn in 1639 to do this for their militia group.
 This impressive work, on display at the Rijksmuseum in Amsterdam, was completed in 1642.

 I have created this display to enable visitors to learn more about the Night Watch and continue via links

 into other paintings, such as the copy of the Night Watch made around 1649 by Gerrit Lundens (1622 - 1686), it usually is displayed at the National Gallery in

 London but has been on loan to the Amsterdam Rijksmuseum until 2023.

 Since the original Night Watch was trimmed in 1715 to fit between two doors in the Royal palace at Dam square in Amsterdam, three persons on the left side have been missing.
 Some smaller parts (about 20- 40 cm wide) were also eliminated on the three other sides.
 Gerrit Lundens copy has become vital to recreate the original Night Watch.
 The original had far better positioning of the figures and stronger visualization of the action in this stunning painting.
 I have numbered the characters left-to-right starting at the trimmed left edge of the painting.

 My goal for creating this image is to provide museum visitors 'hands-on' information using touch-screen monitors near the painting and provide on-line visitors and schools with more details about its composition.

-Don't hesitate to contact me if you have any suggestions or comments.
+Don't hesitate to contact me if you have any suggestions, additions, or comments.

 © Gert Nieveld,